hleexx/matching-game-emotions/README.md

 # Matching Game: Emotions

 A memory game that focuses on matching the same emotions.
 The goal of the game is to match all 8 pairs of emotions in the least amount of moves (8 moves) with the highest star rating (3 stars) in the shortest amount of time.
 The 8 pairs of emotions are based on the universal emotions: anger, happiness, sadness, surprise, disgust, fear, contentment and -- one fun throw in -- confusion.
 Do you remember how the last card you flipped felt?
-Are you on the same page?
+Are you in tune with your emotions?

 ## Getting Started

 #### Clone the repository

 1. Navigate to the main page of this repository on GitHub
-2. Under the repository name 'Matching Game: Emotions', click **Clone** or **Download**
+2. Under the repository name 'matching game: emotions', click **Clone** or **Download**
 3. Copy the clone URL from the HTTPs section using the icon to copy
 4. Open your terminal
 5. Change the current working directory to the location where you want the cloned directory to be made